 "In reading this book, I can see that Mike hasn't lost his edge or his purpose.
 Readers should take a look at what he has to say." -Jim Calhoun, Three-time NCAA champion, UConn Men's basketball

 The coaching carousel is moving.
 Keep track of the latest coaching changes right here on Hoopville.

 Also, keep track of players who have declared early for the NBA Draft.

 College Basketball Tonight

-We hope you enjoyed listening to COLLEGE BASKETBALL TONIGHT, a comprehensive look at the NCAA Tournament hosted by veteran college basketball broadcaster Ted Sarandis, joined by former St. John's and George Washington head coach Mike Jarvis, former Fairfield head coach Terry O'Connor and many great guests, including Hoopville's own Phil Kasiecki.
+We hope you enjoyed COLLEGE BASKETBALL TONIGHT during the 2016 NCAA Tournament.
+COLLEGE BASKETBALL TONIGHT is a comprehensive look at the NCAA Tournament hosted by veteran college basketball broadcaster Ted Sarandis, along with co-hosts Mike Jarvis and Terry O'Connor, both former Division I coaches.
+It also included many great guests, including Hoopville's own Phil Kasiecki.